merwaaan/megado/notes.md

     written to the VDP @ 63AA)

 - Alex Kidd in the Enchanted Castle:
-  - Planes are empty during the intro and in-game.
+  - Planes are empty during the intro and in-game (only works in the korean version)
   - The sega logo's gradient is not animated

 - Shadowrun: the games becomes completely glitched once the in-game menu is opened.